12 – 14 inches

 Male vs. Female

-Female Pinny Poo can be significantly smaller than males and can weigh as little as 5 pounds.
-While the females tend to be more trainable, the males are more outgoing.
+Female Pinny Poo can be significantly smaller than male Pinny Poo, and can weigh as little as 5 pounds.
+While the female Pinny Poo tends to be more trainable, the males are more outgoing.
 Both genders make great pets for families, couples, and individuals.

 Pinny Poos are pint-sized pets that make great dogs for all types of families and people.
 While tiny in stature, they have loads of personality and can be loyal, protective, and caring towards their people.